bramleyccslab/website_files/content/privacy.md

 # Privacy statement

-This website has no cookies and does not collect any personal data.
+This website does not generate any cookies and collects no personal data.

+Please contact [Neil Bramley](mailto:neil.bramley@ed.ac.uk) if you have any questions or concerns.